top of page

 Up Next: What Happens When We Stay Disconnected?

-In the next post, we’ll look at what happens when our nervous systems go too long without the connection they’re built for.
+In the next post, we’ll look at what can happen when our nervous systems go too long without the connection they’re built for.
 We’ll explore the psychological and physiological toll of chronic loneliness and why it’s more than just an emotion.
 It’s a signal from your body, asking you to come home to others.

 About the Post & References